‘SNL’ Roasted This Horrifying Bronze Statue of Beautiful Cristiano Ronaldo

 McKinnon continued, “This is a perfect image of Ronaldo playing football.
 See how the artist captured the image when a soccer ball hit his face.”
 She added that it resembled “a face of a man who pet a bunny so much it died.”

-The quips poked fun at the statue’s bizarre composition of Ronaldo’s face.
-He has modeled for Armani in the past.
+More quips poked fun at the bizarre composition of his visage.
+Ronaldo has modeled for Armani in the past.

 “Look at his eyes — they love each other; they want to be together,” she said.
-“It’s a smile that says, ‘I’ve got a fish in my mouth, and I’m trying to keep it in there.”
+“It’s a smile that says, ‘I’ve got a fish in my mouth, and I’m trying to keep it in there.'”

-McKinnon added that his neck resembled female genitalia, “Just to show that soccer is not just for boys… It’s a beautiful detail.”
+McKinnon explained that his neck resembled female genitalia “to show that soccer is not just for boys… It’s a beautiful detail.”

 Ronaldo’s own reaction to the statue spoke volumes when he attended its unveiling last month with his son and girlfriend Georgina Rodriguez.
 The sports star was photographed laughing, as well as with other fans who snapped pictures with the bust.